Lesley Eugene Warren: Appeals and current status

 After his conviction, Warren was transferred to North Carolina's death row in Central Prison, Raleigh.
 In cooperation with his attorneys, he filed an appeal to overturn his death sentence, but it was denied in 1998.
-In 2009, he was among the 147 inmates who filed petitions under the newly imposed Racial Justice Act, under the justification that the sentence was unjust as he was more likely to be sentenced to death due to the fact that his victims were white.
-However, his petition was ultimately denied, as the appellate court found that he had received a fair trial and there was no presence of racial bias that could have affected his sentencing.
+In 2009, he was among the 147 inmates who filed petitions under the newly imposed Racial Justice Act, claiming that the sentence was unjust as he was more likely to be sentenced to death due to the fact that his victims were white.
+His petition was ultimately denied, as the appellate court found that he had received a fair trial and there was no presence of racial bias that could have affected his sentencing.

 In 2014, his case was covered on an episode of the true crime documentary Handsome Devils, on Investigation Discovery.

-As of February 2025, Warren remains on death row and awaits execution, as he is among the inmates who have completely exhausted their appeals.
+As of February 2025, Warren remains on death row and awaits execution, as he has completely exhausted his appeals.